 What Are Natural Alternatives to Melatonin?

 There are several natural alternatives to melatonin.
-While melatonin provides your dog with relief from sleepless nights, it doesn’t do much else but act as a sedating compound.
-Remember, melatonin is naturally occurring compound in your dog’s body.
+While melatonin provides your dog with relief from sleepless nights, it doesn't do much else but act as a sedating compound.
+Remember, melatonin is a naturally occurring compound in your dog's body.
 Even though your dog produces melatonin, sometimes he may need a little more help.
 Here are some of the best natural alternatives to melatonin.

 Believe it or not, dogs can have certain types of teas, and there are even companies that make herbal teas specifically for dogs.
 Dogs cannot consume caffeine, so it is important to ensure that you do not choose a tea with caffeine.